SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/DATA_MODEL.md

 including temporal details like departure and arrival times.
 Additionally, it also stores the travel time, which indicates the duration it takes for the trainrun to move from one node to another.

+The key element connection signifies the point in the logistic network where the two trains need to coordinated to ensure a smooth connection between them.

 By combining the nodes and trainrun sections in this data model, we can create a representation of the trainrun network, mapping out the connections and relationships between the different stations and the time it takes to traverse between them.
 This enables us to analyze and visualize complex trainrun routes and schedules.

 ### Technically orientated description